ssebs/NoteMate-Server/README.md

 - [PadPal-Mobile](https://github.com/ssebs/PadPal-Mobile)
   - This is the mobile app to interact with a hosted PadPal-Server.

-## Usage
-> TODO: replace this section once the project is up and running

 ## Progress
 > keeping track of where I am / whats next to code / PM stuff